holepunchto/pear-electron/DEVELOPMENT.md

 ## Releasing

-To release the UI Library, the staged channel must be seeded and the library published to npm.
+To release the UI Library, the staged channel must be seeded and the packed library published to npm.

 ### Seeding